MarkBozinovic/Mark_Bozinovic/README.md

 ### Reserach Assignment - Federal Research and Development Spending by Agency
 [R&D Spending Research Assignment](https://rpubs.com/mark_bozinovic/684579)

+The Assignment looks at the 3 files supplied for R&D Spending from the American Association for the Advancement of Science Historical Trend.
+Using various Analytics techniques, we break the data (Climate Spend, Energy Spend and R&D Spend) down to look and establish for patterns in Government spending from previous years to create predictive models for future spending.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown